- Purchase the complete Expat Arrivals Bahrain (PDF)

 With a long history of sea-trade, expats shipping to Bahrain have plenty of service providers to choose from.
 Bahrain's main port is Khalifa Bin Salman Port.
 In addition to shipping by sea, expats also have the option to ship their possessions via air freight; this method is generally more expensive but considerably quicker.
 Shipping companies will often provide quotes for free, so expats should take the time to consult a number of different organisations and find out which can offer the best price and the best service.

 Expats will also want to think carefully when deciding on the household goods they'd like to bring across.
 Shipping can quickly become expensive, and Bahrain has an assortment of furniture shops.
-Expats should also consider the fact that it's perfectly possible to find fully and stylishly furnished accommodation.
+Expats should also consider the fact that it's perfectly possible to find stylishly furnished accommodation in the country.

 Shipping pets to Bahrain

-Those expats who wish to bring their furry friends across the border to Bahrain will need to apply for an import permit from the Veterinary Quarantine Authority.
-Pets must be microchipped and must have a recent health certificate from a licensed vet.
+Expats who wish to bring their furry friends across the border to Bahrain will need to apply for an import permit.
+Pets must be microchipped, vaccinated and must have a recent health certificate from a licensed vet.

-Dogs and cats must have proof of the required vaccinations.
 Depending on the incidence of rabies in the pet's country of origin, they may also need to be tested and certified as free of rabies.
-Expats shipping pets to Bahrain from the US or Canada will need to put their animals in quarantine for 30 days upon arrival.

 ►For information on visas and work permits for the Kingdom, see Visas for Bahrain

 Are you an expat living in Bahrain?